Tax Shield Formula (Table of Contents)

 Table Shields when EBIT + OI > FE

-When we increase FE from 0 to 150, in that case, net income decreases from 120 to 30, and the net reduction is 90, and TS remains the same 60.
-When EBT falls down to zero or negative, in that situation, the firm doesn’t pay anything.
+When we increase FE from 0 to 150, in that case, net income decreases from 120 to 30, the net reduction is 90, and TS remains the same at 60.
+When EBT falls down to zero or negative, the firm doesn’t pay anything in that situation.

 Table Shields when EBIT + OI < FE

-Here, we have used the EBIT = 100, and FE is risen up from 0 to 150, But net income drops down to -50 from 60, which becomes 110, and TS remains as 40.
+Here, we have used the EBIT = 100, and FE has risen from 0 to 150, But net income drops to -50 from 60, which becomes 110, and TS remains at 40.
 In such a situation, it doesn’t pay taxes.
-Hence, Tax shields are not corporate tax rate times financial expenses.
+Hence, Tax shields are not corporate tax rates times financial expenses.

 Explanation

 Tax Shield defines the additional expense on the bottom line as reduced.
-At certain condition tax expense E(at) becomes E (bt) x (1-T).
+At certain conditions tax expense E(at) becomes E (bt) x (1-T).
 Hence

 E(at) = E (bt) x (1-T)